Arkansas Hypoxic-Ischemic Encephalopathy (HIE) Lawyers

 What can I do if my baby was deprived of oxygen at birth (HIE) in Arkansas?

 Hypoxic-ischemic encephalopathy (HIE) is the official term for the injury that occurs when a baby doesn’t get enough oxygen to their brain (also called oxygen deprivation at birth, or birth asphyxia).
 This can happen in utero or during labor and delivery.
 In many cases, hypoxic-ischemic encephalopathy (HIE) is preventable, and it is the responsibility of medical professionals to avoid these preventable diagnoses.
 This is done when physicians follow standards of care and deliver the baby in a timely fashion when abnormalities in fetal heart rate are first detected.

 What does hypoxic-ischemic encephalopathy look like?

 Hypoxic-ischemic encephalopathy (HIE) has certain recognizable features that can be red flags for parents.
 Often, babies with hypoxic-ischemic encephalopathy (HIE) were born in a difficult birth.
 It is possible they were stuck in the birth canal, were in labor for an exceptionally long period of time, or needed resuscitation or an NICU stay after they were born.
-Babies with HIE usually have seizures (which can be identified using EEG monitoring), trouble with feeding, or may begin to miss developmental milestones as they get older.
+Babies with HIE may have seizures (which can be identified using EEG monitoring), trouble with feeding, or may begin to miss developmental milestones as they get older.
 One of the key risk factors for HIE is a low Apgar score; a low Apgar score at birth can indicate that the baby is at risk of doing poorly.
-Parents can ask medical staff what their baby’s Apgar score is and talk to their doctor about what this means for their child.
+Parents can always ask medical staff what their baby’s Apgar score is and talk to their doctor about what this means for their child.